fyc1007261/fyc1007261.github.io/_pages/about.md

 I am Yifan Cai, a fifth-year Ph.D. student advised by Prof. [Linh Thi Xuan Phan](https://www.cis.upenn.edu/~linhphan/) at the University of Pennsylvania.
 I got my bachelor's degree from Shanghai Jiao Tong University in 2020.

-My projects mainly focus on achieving **safety, security, and privacy** in resource-constrained systems, including traditional distributed systems and real-time cyber-physical systems (CPS).
-I am also interested in exploring more security problems on the behaviors of systems that interact with humans and the physical world, including but not limited to CPS/embedded security, web security, and usable security in the future.
+My projects mainly focus on achieving **safety (predictability in performance) and security** in resource-constrained systems, including traditional distributed systems and real-time cyber-physical systems (CPS).
+My past and present projects include but are not limited to:
+- Ensuring data confidentiality and integrity across heterogeneous memory tiers
+- Protecting cyber-physical systems against Byzantine faults, with theoretical worst-case guarantees
+- Revealing and exploiting scheduling-based timing side channels in IoT and embedded platforms
+- Analyzing performance (e.g., deadline violations) in complex systems

 **I am looking for postdoc opportunities**.
 Feel free to reach out to me if you are interested in my work!